john-s-m/mycache/README.md

 download and go to mycache directory to compile

-The program can run eiter by reading read and write actions from files or creating random read and write actions to the cache.
+The program can run either by reading read and write actions from files or creating random read and write actions to the cache.

 I recommend random actions.
 If you choose random actions, then you can set an arbitrary number of threads and read/write